7 best AI voice agent platforms in 2026 (compared)

 Are agents from these AI voice companies smart enough to integrate with our CRM and other tools?

 Yes, the more advanced solutions are built for this.
-A good AI voice agent can automatically update your CRM with call notes, send follow-up emails, and trigger workflows in other business systems to complete tasks without human intervention.
+A good AI voice agent can automatically update your CRM with call notes, send follow-up emails, and trigger workflows in other business systems.
+The same is true for text: an AI agent can resolve tickets end to end and hand off cleanly when needed.

 Share this article